-ART 10 - LEARN HOW TO DRAW AND PAINT -
+ART 10 - LEARN HOW TO DRAW AND PAINT -3 credits

-3 credits

 A step by step method to learn how to draw and paint.
-Examples Continuation to the advanced placement program for Art.
-This of units: how to draw faces, printmaking, painting, clay, calligraphy, shading, watercolour techniques, composition and much
+Examples Further develop your creative edge on the competition.
+Individuof units: how to draw faces, printmaking, painting, clay, calligraphy, shading, watercolour techniques, composition and much more.

 This is an introductory survey and development course.
 No previous experience with Art is necessary.
-Techniques and materi- Further develop your creative edge on the competition.
-Individuals used are others than those taken in Art 9.
+Techniques and materials used are others than those taken in Art 9.